 According to Crowdsourcing.org, “In a world of widely distributed knowledge, where the boundaries between a firm and its environment have become more permeable, companies cannot afford to rely entirely on their own research and ideas to maintain a competitive advantage.”
-The ideas can be just about anything: product development, process improvement, cost savings ideas, inventions, business maturation, citizen engagement, city planning and the list goes on and on.
+The ideas can relate to any topic, including product development, process improvement, cost savings ideas, inventions, business maturation, citizen engagement, city planning, and so on.

 Watch the video below and hear Rob Wilmot touch on essential points of crowdsourcing.
-The video guides you through bringing in more people to create a tight knit community of crowdsourced ideas.
+The video guides you through bringing in more people to create a tight-knit community of crowdsourced ideas.

-How do you crowdsource with IdeaScale?
+How do You Crowdsource with IdeaScale?

-It is not a platform that is focused on crowd creativity or crowdfunding although both features are accessible from within the IdeaScale platform.
-Instead, IdeaScale has built out a comprehensive methodology that is entirely focused on gathering great ideas, building teams around them, refining those ideas into meaningful pitches, and selecting the best ideas to help build an effective organization.
+It is not a platform that is focused on crowd creativity or crowdfunding, although both features are accessible from within the IdeaScale platform.
+Instead, IdeaScale has built out a comprehensive methodology that is entirely focused on crowdsourcing innovation ideas—gathering great ideas, building teams around them, refining those ideas into meaningful pitches, and selecting the best ideas to help build an effective organization.

-So with IdeaScale, organizations get much more than access to a good set of ideas – they become capable of transforming their business with the collaborative help of the crowd who will populate their innovation pipeline with ideas that will help propel their organization forward.
-Those businesses that collaborate with the crowd also benefit in numerous other ways: employee or customer relations, improved brand sentiment, product development roadmap, and much more.
+So with the IdeaScale, organizations get much more than access to a good set of ideas – they become capable of transforming their business with the collaborative help of the crowd who will populate their innovation pipeline with ideas that will help propel their organization forward.
+Those businesses that collaborate with the crowd also benefit in numerous other ways, spanning employee or customer relations, improved brand sentiment, product development roadmap, and much more.